tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````

 ##### Unsaturated Fats
-Unsaturated Fats' Fatty Acids contain "kinks" in them from double bonding in the carbon skeleton, disallowing them to pack closely, leading them to be liquid at room temperature.
+Unsaturated Fats' Fatty Acids contain "kinks" in them from cis-double bonding in the carbon skeleton, disallowing them to pack closely, leading them to be liquid at room temperature.

 > [!def]
-> **Kink**
+> **Cis-double bonding**
 >